 - Plasma Blastgun

 First up we have the Princeps Seniores, equipped for a close combat role.
 They will be played even more aggressively than normal due to the Dark Fanatic trait making them a walking timebomb – be sure to keep your distance from them.
 You want to get this Titan in close to make use of its melta cannon and chainfist anyway, and when it would be destroyed it has a 40% chance of shrugging off that last hit, and a 60% chance of exploding on the spot causing S8 hits to anything nearby while bypassing any voids.

-Soggy: Up close they can use Creeping Madness and always get a useful result out of it.
+Soggy: Up the Reaver can use Creeping Madness and always get a useful result out of it.
 As a result you might want to give them orders last, knowing that if you fail you can always use this option.

 Next up we have the Warhounds, who will play a skirmishing role and strip voids from targets to allow your Reaver to get free shots and your Warlord to strike from afar.
 The interesting choice to be made here is if you choose to squadron them, which will depend on the battlefield and what you are up against – keeping them separate helps keep your activation advantage up, while a squadron will give you more reliable orders and a little more punch to help put in the finishing blow once you’ve stripped all the voids on the table.